shivam123-dev/github-repo-management-quest-learn/README.md

 This quest uses **real Microsoft Learn modules** from the `learn-pr/wwl/` folder and contains a foundational module plus four progressive scenarios:

-### Module 0: Workspace Preparation
-**Duration:** 15-20 minutes | **Covered in:** Part 1 (intro) + Part 2 (advanced)

-Customize your GitHub Copilot workspace with agents and reusable prompts using examples from Microsoft Learn documentation.
+- **Module 0: Workspace Preparation** - Customize your GitHub Copilot workspace with agents and reusable prompts using examples from Microsoft Learn documentation.

-- **Part 1 covers:** Task 0.1 - Introduction to agents and prompts
-- **Part 2 covers:** Tasks 0.2-0.4 - Creating custom agents and prompt libraries

-### Scenario 1: The Inheritance
-**Duration:** 25-30 minutes | **Covered in:** Part 1

-Take over an unfamiliar Microsoft Fabric documentation repository.
+- **Scenario 1: The Inheritance** - Take over an unfamiliar Microsoft Fabric documentation repository.
 Use Copilot to explore the module structure, identify issues, and create an improvement plan.

-**Content:** Microsoft Fabric modules including lakehouses, medallion architecture, and semantic models

-### Scenario 2: The Backlog Battle
-**Duration:** 20-25 minutes | **Covered in:** Part 1

-Triage 12 open issues in a Microsoft Learn repository.
+- **Scenario 2: The Backlog Battle** - Triage 12 open issues in a Microsoft Learn repository.
 Categorize, prioritize, identify duplicates, and create fix proposals.

-**Content:** Workflow-created issues covering broken images, outdated dates, accessibility, and more

-### Scenario 3: The Big Merge
-**Duration:** 25-30 minutes | **Covered in:** Part 2

-Review a pull request adding new Copilot for Fabric documentation.
+- **Scenario 3: The Big Merge** - Review a pull request adding new Copilot for Fabric documentation.
 Identify content issues, validate cross-references, and provide constructive feedback.

-**Content:** Workflow-created PR with intentional issues to discover

-### Scenario 4: The Agent Arsenal
-**Duration:** 20-25 minutes | **Covered in:** Part 2

-Build a comprehensive agent ecosystem with specialized documentation agents that work together for enterprise-scale workflows.
+- **Scenario 4: The Agent Arsenal** - Build a comprehensive agent ecosystem with specialized documentation agents that work together for enterprise-scale workflows.

-**Content:** Advanced agent patterns and workflow orchestration

 ## Prerequisites